Occupational Therapy - BSc (Hons)

 Access to Higher Education (HE)

-Overall profile of 24 credits at distinction and 21 credits at merits in graded units (60 credit Access course) (GB Access course) in a relevant subject.
-Plus GCSE Mathematics and English Language grade C.
+Overall profile of 24 credits at Distinction and 21 credits at Merit in graded units (60 credit Access course) (GB Access course) in a relevant subject.
+Plus GCSE Mathematics and English Language Grade C.

 GCSE